codeigniter4/CodeIgniter4/user_guide_src/source/models/model.rst

 **$primaryKey**

 This is the name of the column that uniquely identifies the records in this table.
-This does not necessarilly have to match the primary key that is specified in the database, but is used with methods like ``find()`` to know what column to match the specified value to.
+This does not necessarily have to match the primary key that is specified in the database, but is used with methods like ``find()`` to know what column to match the specified value to.

 **$returnType**